 Lean Six Sigma Green Belt Program

-Enrollment Open for 2022 Lean Six Sigma Green Belt Program
+Enroll today for Spring 2023 Lean Six Sigma Green Belt Program

 - Participants in the Lean Six Sigma Green Belt training program can expect the following outcomes:

-- Immediately apply the established Lean Six Sigma principles to a real-life project; project creates and expected hard or soft cost savings
+- Immediately apply the established Lean Six Sigma principles to a real-life project; project generates (or expects) hard or soft cost savings

 - Receive guided mentorship from a Lean Six Sigma Black Belt and Lean Leader

 - Learn to implement Lean Six Sigma directly into the workplace; address quality and waste issues such as defects, cycle time, variability, etc.

 - Enhance your organization's ability to overcome challenges by applying Lean Six Sigma's proven techniques and strategies

 - Receive a Lean Six Sigma Green Belt Badge from UC Davis Continuing and Professional Education, recognized globally as an indicator of mastery of LSS expertise.
 The badge is a digital credential, authorized by Credly, host of the largest, most-connected digital network and trusted by leading global organizations.